 Whether or not a username is appropriate is largely dependent on context.
 Different standards apply to different types of platforms: what is okay for an adult dating app may be incredibly inappropriate on an educational website for children.

 Some individuals that are more technologically astute than the general population - often gamers, programmers, or self-identified hackers - are familiar with an alternative communication style known as L33T Speak, or LEET Speak.
 People use numbers in place of letters to create words, which serves a few different purposes.
 It works as a means of identifying other people that are a part of a subset of internet users: those with programming, hacking, or hard-core gaming experience.
 But L33T Speak also circumvents traditional content scanning measures, complicating the moderation process.

-A word or phrase that is innocuous in one language, or within a certain cultural context, can be extremely offensive to people speaking another language, or with different cultural associations.
-Most automated solutions fail to scan for different languages and cultural contexts: and this can be a challenge for human moderators as well.
+A word or phrase that is innocuous in one language or within a certain cultural context, can be extremely offensive to people speaking another language or with different cultural associations.
+Most automated solutions fail to scan for different languages and cultural contexts, which can also be challenging for human moderators.

 Username moderation solutions

 The content moderation standard for all types of UGC is human moderators: having a person review all user-generated content, including usernames, comments, and posts.
 However, this approach has a number of drawbacks; it is resource-intensive and inefficient; it can be detrimental to the mental health of employees, and it is difficult to manage in real time.

 Many platforms have created or purchased filtering solutions to partially automate the content moderation process, and relieve employee moderators of some of their burden of work.
 However, filters have some significant drawbacks: they are standardized and completely overlook the importance of context; they are rigid and inflexible; and they can rarely be adjusted to accommodate multiple languages, cultures, or L33T Speak.
 This lack of accuracy means that offensive content may ‘pass’ the filter, and be seen by other users on the regular platform.